Sambillingham/embark/business plan/2-business-description.md

 [general aims]
 [SMART objectives]

+## Risks and Assumptions

+- We will not be paid for the first two months living on money form our parents, current overdraft and student loans
+- We can live on reduced wages as we can all share accommodation.
+- Each founder will add £300 into the business as an initial investment which will then be repaid in the final month of the first year.
+- we have our own equipment in for the forms of computers, camera prototyping gear ( Arduino & rawberry Pie), software.
+- We each have personal telephone lines which will be used to talk to business clients.
+- Personal Cars can be used for transport.
+- After speaking with contacts at the university we are assuming we have five promotional jobs as-well as three larger campaigns spread across the first year with the potential to be an annual recurrence if successful.
+- With connections made through Elaine Bud we are confident we are able to secure at minimum two campaigns within this network.

 ### Aims for Five Years Time

 * To have gained national recognition in the form of awards for websites, innovation and digital marketing.